-Whenever isolated networks connect, they have to build exchanges between one another, and rely on the information stored about these exchanges.
+Whenever isolated networks connect, they have to build exchanges with one another and rely on the information stored about these exchanges.

-The risk here is that important exchange information between networks might become stored in a centralized organizational unit.
-This would lead to just another centralized concentration of power – the very thing blockchain was created to avoid.
+The risk here is that important exchange information between networks might become stored in a centralised organisational unit.
+This would lead to another centralised concentration of power – the thing blockchain was created to avoid.

-And so, there is clearly an unquestionable need for decentralized and scalable communication among independent blockchain networks (both private and public).
+And so, there is an unquestionable need for decentralised and scalable communication among independent blockchain networks (both private and public).

 In short, we need some trustworthy translators.

-The good news is various entities specialize in connecting isolated networks to one another in a decentralized manner.
+The good news is various entities specialise in connecting isolated networks in a decentralised manner.